-Any felony or misdemeanor relating to drug offenses, assault/violent crimes, sexual assault, fraud or theft, identified on the student's record may result in the college not being able to place the student at an externship site.
-As a result the student may be unable to complete the Medical Assisting/Blended or Dental Assisting/Blended programs.
+Any felony or misdemeanors identified on the student's record may result in the college not being able to place the student at an externship site.
+As a result the student may be unable to complete the Medical Assisting or Dental Assisting programs.
 An adverse finding on a criminal background check may also inhibit a student's ability to obtain employment.
+The background check authorization form will be completed during orientation.